Environmentally-friendly gardening: 10 top tips

 5. Grow your own food

 Why not devote a patch of your garden to growing your own food?
 It’s cheaper, reduces your environmental impact and tastes that little bit better knowing you’ve grown it yourself.
-There’s plenty of food you can grow, be it vegetables like carrots and potatoes or fruit such as apples and berries.
-Cherry and crab apple are just two of the native trees you could plant in order to grow your own fruit.
+You can grow plenty of foods, be it vegetables like carrots and potatoes or fruit such as apples and berries.
+Cherry and crab apple are just two of the native trees you could plant to grow your own fruit.

 6. Reduce waste